 You'll also need to submit the Certificate of Publication to the New York Department of State with a filing fee of $50.
 These expenses are essential for establishing your LLC in New York.

-In addition to filing fees, you will need to have a registered agent in New York.
+In addition to the New York LLC filing fee above, you may require a registered agent in New York.

 The registered agent must have a physical address in the state.
-According to the Department of State's Division of Corporations, the minimum annual fee for a registered agent is $100.
+According to the New York Department of State's Division of Corporations, the minimum annual fee for a registered agent is $100.